10 Reasons Most Retirement Plans Are Overly Conservative

 2).
 Limitations of Monte Carlo Simulation Analysis

 (A side note: Monte Carlo simulation analysis is very sensitive to the market return assumptions used.
-Some financial advisors set the assumptions to tempered forward-looking return expectations, which could be considered a further layer of conservatism.
-Some financial advisors set the assumptions to actual historical performance, which may be too aggressive given current stock valuations, bond yields, and economic growth prospects.)
+Some financial advisors and retirement planning specialists set the assumptions to tempered forward-looking return expectations, which could be considered a further layer of conservatism.
+On the other hand, some financial advisors and retirement planning specialists set the assumptions to actual historical performance, which may be too aggressive given current stock valuations, bond yields, and economic growth prospects.)

 4).
 Probabilities of Success Fail to Capture the Magnitude of Potential Failure